kubeflow/training-operator/docs/proposals/2170-kubeflow-training-v2/README.md

 support them.
 For example, runtimes for [Jax](https://jax.readthedocs.io/en/latest/index.html) or [MLX](https://ml-explore.github.io/mlx/build/html/index.html).
 We will support PyTorch and MPI runtimes.
-After initial implementation, we will support TensorFlow, XGboost, and PaddlePaddle runtimes, but it is out of scope of this KEP.
+After initial implementation, we will support TensorFlow, XGboost, and PaddlePaddle runtimes, but it is out of scope for this KEP.

-The `TrainingRuntime` is immutable, and so to make a change, a new version of the `TrainingRuntime` must be created and then changing the `TrainJob` to point to the new version.
+The `TrainingRuntime` is immutable, and so to make a change, a new version of the `TrainingRuntime` must be created and then the user must change the `TrainJob` to point to the new version.
 This provides control as to how changes to runtimes propagate to existing training jobs.
 For example, when training is running for a long time (e.g. 1-2 months).